NathanKewley/Japanese/README.md

 # Japanese

 Central place for my notes on Learning Japanese.
+I started taking these notes as part of a course I am doing in Japan.
 The course in Japan is based on the [みんなの日本語](みんなの日本語/README.md).
-A book I dont really like, but anyhow, I have notes for it in the linked page as we are going through the chapters.
+The notes in the linked page follow along with the class and the textbook.
+The notes on this page are notes I am taking based on my own study and learning.

-> [!WARNING]
+> [!CAUTION]
 > Everything here is subject to my poor understanding of Japanese and could very well be wrong.
 Take this all with a grain of salt.

-> [!WARNING]
-> This is very much a work in progress and I am very much a beginner.
+> This is very much a work in progress and I am very much a beginner to Japanese.

+## Why?

+Why make these notes public?
+Well why not?
+I am a strong believer that learning and the resources required for learning should be as accessable as possible to as many people as possible.
+In the event that my notes may be helpful to anyone else learning Japanese, then sharing them has been worthwhile.

 ## Jargon Buster